Serving A Witness Summons

-Witness Summons is the official calling of a witness to court issued by the prosecution or the defence of a court case.
+Summon’s are the official calling a witness to court issued by the prosecution or the defence of a court case.

 When you are served with a summons by a process server, it will either be handed it in person, or it will be delivered to you at home.
 Kent Legal process servers aims to ensure personal service, to demonstrate beyond reasonable doubt that the summons has been received.

 To obtain a summons, you need to send two completed summonses to the court where the hearing is to be held or proceeding.
 You should complete form N20, which can be obtained directly from the court or via the Court Service’s website.